berrydejager/code.berrydejager.com/_posts/2021-06-17-Windows-11-sneak-preview.markdown

 Besides the taskbar the start menu also has changed.

-When the changes of the start menu can't seem to fit in your workflow you can still revert to the Windows 10 menu style.
+When the changes of the start menu can't seem to fit in your workflow you can still revert to the Windows 10 menu style (a.k.a.
+[Classic mode](/assets/img/Window_11_sneak_preview_img11.png){:target="_blank"}.
 A little registry tweak will help you out.

 `HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\Advanced`